-El Salvador officially reopened borders for international flights into the San Óscar Arnulfo Romero Airport on September 19, 2020.
+El Salvador officially reopened borders for international flights into the San Óscar Arnulfo Romero Airport on September 19, 2020 and made entry easier on November 15, 2021.

 Since closing their borders back on March 18th, El Salvador has been closed to all international arrivals with the exception of humanitarian, medevac or repatriation flights.
 On September 10th the government of El Salvador announced the country will finally reopen air borders and will allow international flights to resume on September 19, 2020.